"Oh, Elk Blood Heart - Tastes like the great white north and I hope you found that I hold all the keys to open up every single door"

 An AI expert believes that now Kendra is being led deeper into psychosis by AI chats.

-The Dr in Seattle didn't recognise a term Kendra used: weaponized neutrality.
-Because the only harm the Dr was concerned about would have come from the therapist breaking his ethical code, and it sounds as if he really didn't do that if we define breaking the code as only physical contact.
-My argument is that deprivation of information, the neutrality much favoured by those of a psychodynamic orientation, can be harmful.
-We are back to epistemic injustice here: neutrality can be the withholding of information to maintain an unequal power dynamic.
+The Dr in Seattle didn't accept a term Kendra used: weaponized neutrality.
+Because neutrality is seen as neither good nor bad.
+The harm the Dr was concerned about would have been physical contact.
+My argument is that deprivation of information, the neutrality much favoured by those of a psychodynamic modality in particular , but it isn't confined to them, can be harmful.

 Is an unequal power dynamic harmful?
 Obviously there are situations where inequality of power is warranted.
 Is this one of those situations?